-An Airborne School is located on the army base.
+An Airborne School is located on the Army base.
 During the 1960s, the CIA used Fort Benning to train various people.
-Then, in Vietnam, Fort Benning was home to Scout Dog training programs for the US Army.
+Then, in Vietnam, Fort Benning was home to Scout Dog training programs for the U.S. Army.
 In 1984, Fort Benning became home to the School of the Americas – which was later renamed the Western Hemisphere Institute for Security Cooperation.

 From training infantry to training paratroopers, Fort Benning is still an important part of the U.S. Army’s dedication to training soldiers to handle all the tasks given to them.
 From basic combat training to more advanced classes, Fort Benning is still a very active Army base.